 - Spray the interior with All-Purpose Cleaner and wipe down with a paper towel or cleaning cloth.

-- Close the door and spay and wipe the outside with Glass Cleaner.
+- Close the door, spray, and wipe the outside with Glass Cleaner.

 HOW TO CLEAN THE DISHWASHER: